What You Need to Know about Labor Induction – Podcast Ep 20

 Share

 At the end of women’s pregnancies, many women are faced with the decision or recommendation to medically induce labor.
-Some reasons are for the baby’s health and well-being, and others are for personal reasons.
-Lately, I’ve been attending a lot of labor inductions, so I thought we should talk about this important topic.
-Today Mary Alice, a midwife and doula, and I are covering all the details and what you can expect during a labor induction.
-We hope that this podcast episode helps!
+Some reasons are for the baby’s health and well-being, while others are personal.
+Recently, I’ve been attending a lot of labor inductions, so I thought it would be a good opportunity to discuss this important topic.
+Today, Mary Alice, a midwife and doula, and I are covering all the details and what you can expect during a labor induction.
+We hope this podcast episode is helpful!

 Share